eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 date: 2019-09-12T12:28:04+01:00
 ---

-In this post you'll learn what hash tables are, why you would use them, and how they're used to implement dictionaries in CPython.<!--more-->
+In this post you'll learn what hash tables are, why you would use them, and how they're used to implement dictionaries in the Python interpreter (CPython).<!--more-->

 ## What are hash tables?

-Hash tables are a data structure used for storing (key,value) pairs.
+Hash tables are a data structure used for storing key/value pairs.

 A simple hash table stores items in an array.
 It calculates the index of an item using a **hashing function**.